 Upper back pain may be less frequent than lower back pain, but it still is a source of major discomfort for many people.
-Approximately 1 in 5 women and 1 in ten men in the US suffer from this type of pain.
+Approximately 1 in 5 women and 1 in 10 men in the US suffer from this type of pain.
 This type of pain is even more frequent among people over 40 years old.
 In this article, we will explain how chiropractic for upper back pain works and why you should try it.

 What Are the Causes of Upper Back Pain?